cross-language-cpp/djinni-example-cc/README.md

 A file is generated into the build folder, setting some variable names, and this file gets included.
 The variable names contain the source files, they re added to the library target.

-For the rest, it's best to look at the source, it's tried to be kept as simple as possible.
+For the rest, it's best to look at the source and the cmake files, it's tried to be kept as simple as possible.